 Women's Pastoral Advocacy

-In 2016, the estimated number of women outside of jail who we served is 60.
-These are women who we meet through the jail, the faith community, recovery circles, the Family Support Center, and the gang ministry.
-We follow up withwomen when they get out of jail, as well as write to women who are transferred to prison.
-We lead Bible Studies and do one-on-one visits with women in jail.
+In 2016, we served about 60 women outside of jail.
+These are women who we meet through jail ministry, the faith community, recovery circles, the Family Support Center, and the gang ministry.
+We follow up with women when they are released, as well as write to women who are transferred to prison.
+We lead Bible Studies and visit one-on-one.

-We walk with many single mothers and seek to be a positive and consistent presence in the lives of their children through attending school and sports events, having weekly time to spend with them, and praying with and for them on Sundays and throughout the week.
+We walk with many single mothers and seek to be a positive and consistent presence in the lives of their children through attending school and sports events, scheduling weekly time together, and praying with and for them on Sundays and throughout the week.
 We seek to create a safe and loving community that can help draw people out of isolation into relationship and healing.

 Contact: Bethany Dearborn Hiser